Xeeynamo/KingdomSaveEditor/README.md

 ## Donations

-My GitHub is opened to the [sponsor program](https://github.com/sponsors/Xeeynamo).
+My GitHub is open to a [sponsor program](https://github.com/sponsors/Xeeynamo).
 If you feel that the editor helped you in some way or you would like to support it, you can consider to [donate me](https://github.com/sponsors/Xeeynamo).

 ## User guide